tracer8/LoopScrollRect/README.md

 > OnInstantiateNextItem(GameObject obj, int index)

 Then do what ever you want on data.
 This method trigger every time new item of scroll rect spawned.
+Open *Samples/Scripts/LSR_GridManager* for more information, and how to use

 - Also check folder prefab, i create 4 prefabs horizontal, vertical list, grid, so you want to create a scrollview, simple drag to your canvas.